CenterForOpenScience/osf.io/website/addons/gitlab/README.md

 1. On your GitLab profile settings, go to “Applications”
 2. In the name field, enter your application name, e..g “OSF GitLab Addon (local)”
-4. In the Redirect URI field, enter the full URL for your OSF instance + "/oauth/callback/gitlab", e.g "http://localhost:5000/oauth/callback/gitlab"
+4. In the Redirect URI field, enter the full URL for your OSF instance + "/oauth/callback/gitlab/", e.g "http://localhost:5000/oauth/callback/gitlab/".
+Make sure you use the slash in the end.
 5. Click on 'Save application' button to submit the form.
 6. cp website/addons/gitlab/settings/defaults.py website/addons/gitlab/settings/local.py
 7. Copy your Application ID and Secret from GitLab into the new local.py file.